 * Note that this table does not account for the magic weapons the fighter and rogue are likely to obtain.

 As you can see, the point of cantrips isn’t to give a comparable basic attack to spellcasters so that they can ‘keep pace with’ martial characters, much less outdamage them.
-Aside from a narrow window where spellcasters get a boost to their cantrips a few levels ahead of the fighter getting their fourth attack, a spellcaster in a damage race with a fighter using only at-will abilities will lose by a 5–75% margin.
+A spellcaster in a damage race with a fighter using only at-will abilities will lose by a 5–75% margin.
 And that’s completely fine because no spellcaster worth the name is spamming cantrips every turn like that.
 Cantrips aren’t there to replace the rest of a caster’s spells (or their martial friends).
 Rather, cantrips are a stroke of genius that significantly alleviate an entirely different problem that has plagued spellcasters throughout prior editions: the 5-minute workday.

 The 5-minute workday (sometimes called the ‘8-hour adventuring day’) is a byproduct of having limited resources that are essential to advancing in the adventure, such as spell points (or spell slots if you’re still using those inferior things).
 A wizard who can only cast a spell twice before they’re tapped out of magical ability for the day quickly becomes dead weight.
 At early levels this can be somewhat offset by proficiency with certain conventional weapons, even if it’s just a basic sling or a quarterstaff, and in previous editions it was obligatory for low-level spellcasters to carry crossbows and the like for this reason.
 However, this not only fails to fulfill the theme of spellcasters being able to rely on their magic, it also doesn’t allow them to be useful at higher levels once their spells are exhausted.
 A single crossbow shot might pose a threat to a goblin at level 2, but the shadow dragon that resists nonmagical piercing damage won’t even feel the 4 damage of your futile missile as it casually sweeps you aside with its tail.